beckym223/manual_work/E6_long_edited.md

 being fully rational lifetime utility maximizers has no credibility.
 And we would also need to track the effects on national savings from Social
-56 To extend the figure to later cohorts, we would want to  consider how actuarial balance is restored, and I do not present such a figure.
-Leimer assumed phased-in tax in-  creases to balance the present value of taxes and benefits.
-VOL. 94 NO. 1  15

 ### ---Economics-2004-0-17.txt---